mondalspandan/CMSSampleProd/README.md

 # CMSSampleProd
-HTCondor based production of CMS MC samples, from LHE to Nano
+HTCondor based production of CMS MC samples, from LHE to Nano.